Thomas Gordon (writer): Works

-A tract called the Independent Whig, published at the time of the rejection of the Peerage Bill (December 1719), was followed by a second part in January 1720, on the peace with Spain and the value of Gibraltar to England, several editions of which were issued.
-A weekly paper of the same name was then started, and carried on through the year, the articles by Trenchard, Gordon, and a third contributor, 'C.' [Anthony Collins], being distinguished in the fifth edition.
-It was first collected in one volume in 1721.
-To the fifth edition (1732) were appended 'The Craftsman,' a sermon, in the style of Daniel Burgess, also published separately, a letter to a 'Gentleman of Edinburgh,' and an epitaph on Trenchard.
-In a sixth edition (1735) there was added a third volume containing Gordon's letter to William Wake of 1719 and other tracts; a seventh edition appeared in 1743, and a fourth volume was added in 1747 containing tracts written during the Jacobite Rebellion of 1745.
-The book was mainly an attack on the High Church party, and on the title-page of later editions is called 'A Defence of Primitive Christianity … against the exorbitant claims of fanatical and disaffected clergymen.'
-Thomas Wilson, bishop of Sodor and Man, tried to exclude it from his diocese, and got into trouble in consequence.
-It was translated into French by the Baron d'Holbach.
+He and John Trenchard started publishing the Independent Whig in December 1719, which evolved into a weekly paper and then published in volumes from 1721 into the 1740s.

 In 1720 Gordon and Trenchard began the publication of Cato's Letters.
 They appeared in the London Journal and then in the British Journal until Trenchard's death in 1723, and were reprinted in 4 vols. in 1724.
+After Trenchard's death Gordon became less radical.

 Gordon published, by subscription, a translation of Tacitus, in 2 vols.
 1728 (dedications to the Prince of Wales and Walpole), which went through several editions, and seems to have been the standard translation till the end of the century.
 Edward Gibbon read it in his youth (Misc.
 Works, i.
 41).
 John Nichols claimed that Gordon's commentaries on Tacitus were derivative from the work of Virgilio Malvezzi, Scipione Ammirato and Baltasar Alamos de Barrientos.
 In 1744 he published The Works of Sallust, with Political Discourses upon that author; to which is added a translation of Cicero's "Four Orations against Cateline."
 He published an 'Essay on Government' in 1747, and a 'Collection of Papers' by him appeared in 1748.

 Gordon also wrote a preface to a translation from Barbeyrac called 'The Spirit of Ecclesiastics in all Ages,' 1722.

 The unfinished draft of a History of England is now preserved in the British Library Manuscript Collections.

+Reputation

+A contemporary assessment in the pamphlet The Case of Authors by Profession or Trade, Stated (1758) styled Gordon a “Writer by Accident, not by Profession,” suggesting that Walpole-era patronage left him “secure against any Reverse of Fortune,” in contrast to full-time “writers by trade.”

+Vegetarianism

+Gordon, inspired by Bernard Mandeville, expressed strong disapproval with the mass killing of numerous animals for human consumption, stating, "it is very unreasonable that the whole Creation should be lavished away in this profuse Manner."
+He also argued that meat wasn't inherently the natural food for humans, asserting that it was merely cultural practices that led people to overcome their aversion to it and to disregard the cruelty inflicted upon animals during the slaughter process.